Remote Sensing And Geographic Information Systems (GIS)

 In addition to GIS’s ability to analyze and interpret spatial information, it can also be used to display linear networks.
 Linear networks can depict the flow of different tributaries.
 Other types of maps may include a map of a single city, which shows the average income and other demographics.
 These maps can also show where homes are located in a specific neighborhood.

-Many people think of remote sensing as a separate field, but it actually plays an essential role in GIS.
+Many people think of remote sensing as a separate field, but it plays an essential role in GIS.
 With the help of technology, it can be used to assess the safety of areas, increase critical food supplies, and improve the natural resource exploitation capabilities of developing countries.

 Read More: Remote Sensing In Agriculture